simonmichael/hledger_site/src/time-to-money.md

 Timedot files can't hold P directives, so [include](hledger.html#including-other-files) them from a journal file, which can.

-Also, timedot amounts normally have no commodity symbol, making them hard to price;
+Also timedot amounts normally have no commodity symbol, making them hard to price;
 but you can give them one with the [`D` directive](hledger.html#default-commodity).

 An example: